 Liguria doesn’t produce vast quantities of wine and it is little known outside of the region.
-Wines are classified according to DOC, Denominazione di Origine Controllata, which means that it has been produced according to proscribed standards and quality.
+Wines are classified according to DOC, Denominazione di Origine Controllata, which means that it has been produced according to prescribed standards and quality.
 DOCG, Denominazione di Origine Controllata e Garantita, applies to very few wines, notably Barolo from just over the border in Piedmont, which is widely available, and the fortified Sciacchetrà from the Cinque Terre.
-A word of warning before you reach for a bottle.
-Some red wines are fizzy and need to be served cold.
-Most of these wines aren’t especially tasty.
-Look out for the key word frizzante on the label.

 Pigato from the Albenga Valley, notably the tiny villages of Salea, Ortovero and Ranzo, is a lightly fragrant straw-yellow white wine with a bitter almond taste.
-In the vineyards around Finale they produce a particular, fresh and slightly acid white wine, Lumassina, also called Buzzetto, which in dialect means ‘still unripe’; so-called as it’s made with grapes that ripen late.
+In the vineyards around Finale they produce a particular, fresh and slightly acid white wine, Lumassina, also called Buzzetto, which in dialect means ‘still unripe’; so-called as it is made with grapes that ripen late.
 Close to Genoa the local wine is from the Val Polcevera.
-It’s a white wine which is both still and sparkling.
+It is a white wine which is both still and sparkling.

 Sparkling wines are also produced in the Golfo del Tigullio.
-Further east, in Levanto, the Colline di Levanto, both a white and red wine, is worth looking out for.
+Further east, in Levanto, the Colline di Levanto quality assurance label protects both white and red wines, and both are worth looking out for.
 The grapes from the precipitous vineyards that cling to the cliffs of the Cinque Terre turn into Sciacchetrà, made from grapes naturally dried on mats.
 The Romans admired the wine from the hills around Luni, Colli di Luni, which has become increasingly popular in recent years.

-There is no shortage of accommodation in Liguria, from super luxury to mountain refuge.
-Accommodation can get booked up in July and August so if you are planning a trip in high summer you should think about booking in advance.
-That said, the economic crisis has had an effect on tourist numbers and on sites like www.venere.com and www.booking.com you can find good accommodation at the last minute.
-I find Venere often has the better prices.
+There is no shortage of places to stay in Liguria, from super luxury to mountain refuge.
+Accommodation can get booked up in July and August so if you are planning a trip in high summer, you should think about booking in advance.
+That said, the economic crisis has had an effect on tourist numbers and on sites like booking.com you can find very good places at the last minute.

 There is a massive choice of where to stay.
-Hotels, alberghi, tend to be mid-range along most of the coast but there are also luxury options, notably in and around Portofino.
+Hotels, alberghi, tend to be mid-range and living on their laurels along most of the coast, but there are also luxury options, notably in and around Portofino.
 The star system in Italy doesn’t make a four-star a classy hotel.
 You get stars for amenities and location, not quality of service.
-There are also lots of B&Bs (www.bed-and-breakfast-in-italy.com) and in many places they are a better option than hotels as they are often more modern and stylish, especially in Genoa and along the Cinque Terre.
+Thereare also lots of B&Bs and in many places they are a better option than hotels as they are often more modern and stylish, especially in Genoa and along the Cinque Terre.